-‘RHONY’ Star LuAnn De Lesseps Reacts To Failed Alcohol Test, What Is She Saying After Her Probation Violation?
+‘RHONY’ Star Luann de Lesseps Reacts To Failed Alcohol Test: What Is She Saying After Her Probation Violation?

-What did LuAnn de Lesseps have to say following reports of a second probation violation?
+What did Luann de Lesseps have to say following reports of a second probation violation?

 After numerous media outlets reported on Thursday that the Real Housewives of New York City star had failed an alcohol test earlier this month after failing to complete her court-ordered AA requirements, de Lesseps offered a statement to People.